neumino/neumino.github.io/movies.md

 ## Opening soon

-### Tall Girl
+### Abominable
-*Released on 2019-09-13, vote average 10*
+*Released on 2019-09-29, vote average 10*

-Jodi, the tallest girl in her high school, has always felt uncomfortable in her own skin.
-But after years of slouching, being made fun of, and avoiding attention at all costs, Jodi finally decides to find the confidence to stand tall.
+Trekking the 3000-mile journey from Shanghai to the Himalayan snowscapes, a group of misfits encounter a young Yeti named Everest, and they set off to reunite the magical creature with his family on the mountain of his namesake.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/NfpXeLVzJIw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Ap0NRJD-2ts?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>